7Sageer/C2RARS/readme.md

 `exit_program()`

+You can edit `syscall.h` to customize your own functions.

 You can find a simple example in `fib.c`, which can calculate the Fibonacci number.

 Then you can compile your code by the following command: